secretstartups/handbook/people-group/people-group-career-development/index.html.md

 ## Career development tips from the People Group

-Check out quick tips and testimonails from members of the People Group to learn how they make time to learn, find great courses, and prioritize their professional development.

-If you're a member of the people group, you're invited to open an MR on this page and add your best tips and recommendations for career development at GitLab.
+You're invited to open an MR on this page and add your best tips and recommendations for career development at GitLab and on the People team!

 1. "I set a 2 hour time block recurring every Friday on my calendar for professional development.
 I usually spent this time updating my IGP or working on a LinkedIn Learning course.
 If I have a Friday off, I usually shorted the time block to 1 hour and move it to Thursday of that week - this way, I still prioritize learning even on short weeks!"
 Samantha Lee, L&D
 1.